gradosevic/ag-custom-admin/readme.txt

 = My text is not in the right place.
 How to fix it? = It is possible that WordPress usually wraps that text with some HTML tags.
 In that case use one of HTML tags to surround your text, e.g. &lt;h1&gt;My text&lt;/h1&gt;, or other (a, p, h2, h3..  etc.)

+= Plugin does not work after upgrading to new version. = Try to clear browser's cache, and reload page.

 == Screenshots ==

 1. Text in header or footer could be customized.